 1. Briefly explain your motivation for choosing the profession of counseling, including your hopes for your population of practice.

 2. One core set of standards and practices valued in the counseling profession and incorporated across counselor training at Villanova is multicultural counseling competencies.
-Review an abbreviated definition at the following website: https://www.counseling.org/knowledge-center/competencies.
+Please review this abbreviated definition of the competencies.
 Using this definition as a guide, describe your awareness of:

 (a) Your most important cultural world views/values, and what or who shaped them.

 (b) Personal efforts at realizing and working on a particular bias (as we have all learned biases) based on those world views and in regard to those of differing identities or beliefs.

 3. Counseling professionals often must make decisions regarding complex ethical dilemmas involving multiple perspectives, whereby no one clear ‘right’ or ‘wrong’ solution exists: